ObjectIsAdvantag/macros-env/README.md

 # Environment variables for CE macros

-Enhance your macro runtime with ENV.
+Enhance your macro runtime with ENV variables:
+- ENV is shared across macros on the same device
+- ENV can be volatile or persisted (by default)
+- ENV can be modified over HTTP on the LAN
+- if cloud-registered, a device ENV can be modified over Webex /xapi endpoint)

 ```javascript
 const xapi = require('xapi');